Friday, April 29, 2011

 Space junk illustrated.
 From the European Space Agency.

-cientists at LLNL, using NNSA supercomputers to better understand the impact of space debris, are working in collaboration with Los Alamos National Laboratory and Sandia National Laboratories, to develop a set of tools known as the Testbed for Space Situational Awareness (TESSA). (
+Scientists at LLNL, using NNSA supercomputers to better understand the impact of space debris, are working in collaboration with Los Alamos National Laboratory and Sandia National Laboratories, to develop a set of tools known as the Testbed for Space Situational Awareness (TESSA).
+(Full Story)

 A hundred minutes of JFK artifacts